tilbud/rCMEM/README.md

 # Cohort Theory and Marsh Equilibrium Models

 This repository corresponds to the R package in development for use of the Cohort Theory Model (CTM) which is a simple method for accounting for volume and mass changes in tidal systems.
-This package also contains a special implementation of CTM which uses the Marsh Equilibrium Model (MEM) to drive inorganic surface sedimentation and below ground organic matter addtion, dynamically as a function of sea-level.
+This package also contains a special implementation of CTM which uses the Marsh Equilibrium Model (MEM) to drive inorganic surface sedimentation and below ground organic matter addition, dynamically as a function of sea-level.

 # To Download This Developer's Branch